joshfinley/joshfinley.github.io/content/posts/2020-12-02-internals-of-polymphorphic-engines.md

 Different viruses may choose any combination of these techniques.
 For example, many polymorphic viruses opt not to include garbage instruction generation {{< footnote >}}
 Garbage code generation is still code generation.
 At that, the quality of the garbage matters {{< citation id="vts01" />}}.
 It is even suggested that it is more worthwhile to use stronger and more complicated encryption than to add junk code at all {{< citation id="vts01" />}}.

 One contesting idea regarding this however is the benefits of the sheer simplicity of XOR, ADD, and SUB ciphers.
-For example, in {{< citation id="solarwinds" url="https://vxug.fakedoma.in/samples/Exotic/UNC2452/SolarWinds%20Breach/" content="SolarWinds Breach Analysis" />}} one of the most advanced cyber attacks in history, a sliding XOR cipher was employed to success. {{< /footnote >}}.
+For example, in {{< citation id="solarwinds" url="https://vxug.fakedoma.in/samples/Exotic/UNC2452/SolarWinds%20Breach/" content="SolarWinds Breach Analysis." />}} one of the most advanced cyber attacks in history, a sliding XOR cipher was employed to success. {{< /footnote >}}.

 The first three techniques are more than enough to generate semantically equivalent but signature unique ciphers.
 The following sections dive into how each works.